chinchalinchin/github-workflows/README.md

 ### Documentation

 You will need a _.terraform-docs.yaml_ in the root of your repository for the _Terraform Docs_ workflow to succeed.
-You can copy the _.sample.terraform-docs.yml_ into the root of your repository and configure its value for your specific project.
-The values in this file are used to configure the documentation output in the pipeline.
+You can copy the _.sample.terraform-docs.yml_ into the root of your repository and configure its values for your specific project.
+The values in this file are used to configure `tfdocs` output in the pipeline.
 See [here](https://terraform-docs.io/user-guide/configuration/) for more information.

-_terraform-docs.yaml_ is configured to output the result of processing the **Terraform** modules' _READMEs_ into _docs/source/OVERVIEW.md_.
+_.terraform-docs.yaml_ is configured to output the result of processing the **Terraform** modules' _READMEs_ into _docs/source/OVERVIEW.md_.
 This is so the outputted markdown files can be hooked into the **Sphinx** markdown-to-html processing.
 See [GH Pages](#gh-pages) below for more information.

+### Security

+You will need a _.terraform-security.yml_ in the root of your repository for the _Terraform Scan_ workflow to succeed.
+You can copy the _.sample.terraform-scan.yml into the root of your repository and configure its values for your specific project.
+The values in this file are used to configure `tfsec` output in the pipeline.
+See [here](https://aquasecurity.github.io/tfsec/v1.27.6/guides/configuration/config/) for more information.

 ## GH Pages